FlickLight/CCalc/README.md

 # CCalc
-CCalc is a Basic Calculator for the terminal made in C
+CCalc is a Basic Calculator for the terminal written in C

 Its easy to use no explaination needed,
 Just enter the operator and the 2 numbers then BOOM! you get your Anwser.